jabrouwer82/petstore/README.md

 # A partial microserviced pet store implementation

+Requires postgres installed and running, start multiple sbt processes and select the appropriate service main class.
+Visit localhost:53251/docs to try out the swagger ui once you have the other services started.

-This was done as a very simplified demo to show to coworkers how tapir could dramatically improve scala microservices and documentation at the same time.
+This app was built to demo to coworkers how tapir could simplify microservice interactions and documentation at the same time.

-I also used it as an excuse to dip my toes into refined, quill, and pureconfig.
+It was also an excuse to experiment with libraries like quill and refined.